Neelkanth Badrinath Trek: Mythology, Route, Distance & Guide

 -

-Sacred peak associated with Lord Shiva
+Sacred peak linked to Lord Shiva

 -

-Dominates the spiritual landscape of Badrinath
+Dominates the spiritual skyline of Badrinath

 -

-One of the most difficult and respected Himalayan climbs
+One of the most challenging Himalayan climbs

 -